Elisabeth Hasselbeck: 2003–13: The View

 On May 23, 2007, Hasselbeck was involved in a heated on-air argument with co-host Rosie O'Donnell concerning the war in Iraq, which she supported and O'Donnell opposed.
 When O'Donnell asked, "655,000 Iraqi civilians dead.
 Who are the terrorists?"
 O'Donnell was criticized by conservative commentators (including Fox News anchor Bill O'Reilly) for her question and she (O'Donnell) complained about Hasselbeck's unwillingness to defend O'Donnell's statements in the controversy that followed.
 Hasselbeck responded "defend your own insinuations," adding that she should not have to defend anyone else's words for them, especially when that person has a forum in which to present a defense.

 In August 2009, Hasselbeck, along with her co-hosts Goldberg, Joy Behar, Sherri Shepherd, and Barbara Walters, won the Daytime Emmy Award for Outstanding Talk Show Host.
 It follows over a decade of nominations for The View with no win.
 None of the co-hosts of the show was in Los Angeles to collect the award.
 For the first time, the show had not been nominated for both Outstanding Talk Show and Outstanding Talk Show Host.

 On March 8, 2013, there were widespread media reports that Hasselbeck was going to be fired from the show, effective at the end of the season, allegedly because of market research polling that showed viewers thought her views were too conservative.
 However, on the March 11, 2013, episode of the show, Walters said that the rumors were "particularly false" and that there are "no plans for Elisabeth to leave this show".

 On July 9, 2013, ABC confirmed that Hasselbeck would be leaving The View to join Fox & Friends.
-Her last day on The View was July 10, 2013.
+Her last day on The View was on July 10, 2013.

-Since departing Hasselbeck returned on May 15, 2014 along with other former co-hosts to celebrate Barbara Walters retirement.
-She returned to the show as a guest on March 26, 2019 where she confirmed for the first time that she had been fired in 2013.
-On March 11, 2020 Hasselbeck served as a guest co-host.
+Since departing, Hasselbeck returned on May 15, 2014, along with other former co-hosts to celebrate Barbara Walters' retirement.
+She returned to the show as a guest on March 26, 2019, where she confirmed for the first time that she had been fired in 2013.
+On March 11, 2020, Hasselbeck served as a guest co-host.
 She also returned in August 2022 as a guest-co-host, as part of the show's 25th anniversary season, in which former hosts made return appearances.

 2013–15: Fox & Friends

 On September 16, 2013, Hasselbeck joined the Fox News morning show, Fox & Friends as a co-host, replacing Gretchen Carlson.
 By that November, the show's ratings had grown by 9 percent, and increased 10 percent in viewership among people ages 25–54.
 In November 2015, Hasselbeck announced that she would retire and leave Fox & Friends at the end of the year in order to spend more time with her family, saying she wanted to "give them the best of me, not the rest of me".
-Her final day in Fox News was on December 22, 2015.
+Her final day with Fox News was on December 22, 2015.